 Over time, this is a risk factor for developing type 2 diabetes.

 Also, the subsequent blood sugar drop after a spike leads to increased feelings of hunger, cravings and potentially overeating.
 This, in turn, leads to weight gain over time.

-It’s been scientifically proven that vinegar, including apple cider vinegar, can help prevent rapid raises in blood sugar, which can help keep your weight stable.
-This is thought to be down to the acetic acid that vinegar contains.12,13
+It’s been scientifically proven that vinegar, including apple cider vinegar, can help prevent rapid raises in blood sugar, which can help keep your weight stable.7

-Apple cider vinegar can also improve insulin sensitivity, making it easier for the body’s cells to recognise insulin, reducing blood sugar spikes and troughs and minimising the risk of type 2 diabetes.14
+Apple cider vinegar can also improve insulin sensitivity, making it easier for the body’s cells to recognise insulin, reducing blood sugar spikes and troughs .10

 Could taking vinegar with a meal keep you satisfied and less likely to reach for a snack not long after eating?

-Amazingly, yes.
-Studies have shown that vinegar supplementation increases satiety after eating a high-carbohydrate meal containing bread.15
+Studies have shown that vinegar supplementation increases satiety after eating a high-carbohydrate meal containing bread.11

-Apple cider vinegar is thought to slow stomach emptying, which is why you feel more satisfied for a longer period of time after eating.16 Feeling increased fullness after a meal reduces the likelihood of snacking and eating fewer calories overall.
+Apple cider vinegar is thought to slow stomach emptying, which is why you feel more satisfied for a more extended period after eating.7

-It’s not just the strong taste of apple cider vinegar putting people off their food.
-Researchers based at Imperial College London have found that acetate – a key component in acetic acid – has a central role in appetite regulation.17
+Researchers at Imperial College London have found that acetate – a key component in acetic acid – has a central role in appetite regulation.10

 More research is needed in this area, but in the meantime, add apple cider vinegar to sauces, dressings and marinades and see if it can support you to eat fewer calories overall.